-Note: if you want a different border color on each card, use instead RECTANGLE or ROUNDRECT
+Note: if you want a different border color on each card, use instead RECTANGLE or ROUNDRECT guidelines: this is for drawing lines beyond the card's boundaries (over the page's margins).
+You can choose between:

 Note: the thickness of the border is measured on two cards; if you use a thickness of 1 cm, for example, on each card the border is 0.5 cm wide.